The fifth and the sixth columns of text (sheet no. 2) are inscribed within a printed border. Below them, the illustrations are depicted:

 The Book of Esther in Hebrew

-The scroll is formed of 5 sheets containing a total of 19 columns of the text with 22 lines each, except for col. 16 with 11 lines divided into two half-columns.
+The scroll is formed of 5 sheets containing 19 columns of the text with 23 lines, except for col. 16 with 11 lines divided into two parts.
+The last text panel is blank.

-The text is inscribed in the Hebrew square Italian script with tagin in black ink on the flesh side of the parchment membranes that are thick and very stiff.
-The side of the text and decorations is matte and brighter than the blank side that is rather yellow and more glossy.
+The text is inscribed in the Hebrew square Italian script with tagin, in black ink on the flesh side of the parchment membranes.

 The letter ח (Es.
-1:6) is slightly larger and highlighted by its form (it is formed of two elements joined with a roof).
+1:6) is highlighted by its form - it contains two elements joined with a roof and it is slightly larger than an average letter in the scroll.
 The letter ת (Es.
-9:29) is slightly bigger too.
-Enlarged and diminished letters are included in col. 16.
+9:29) is slightly larger.
+Other enlarged and diminished letters are included in col. 16.

 The last lunette is blank.